 IMAP will function as a modern-day cartographer and will help us understand what happens when the solar wind (a constant stream of particles from the Sun) collides with materials from interstellar space.
 This will help researchers map the boundary of the heliosphere, the magnetic bubble created by the solar wind, and better understand how this magnetic bubble protects Earth from large amounts of harmful cosmic radiation.
 IMAP will be positioned about one million miles from Earth, and its instruments will collect and study the particles that make it through the heliosphere.

-McComas leads the mission with an international team of 24 partner institutions.
-The Johns Hopkins Applied Physics Laboratory in Laurel, Maryland, is building the spacecraft and will operate the mission.
+Principal investigator and Princeton University professor David McComas leads the IMAP mission, which has an international team of more than 20 partner institutions.
+Johns Hopkins Applied Physics Laboratory (APL) is managing the development phase, is building the spacecraft, and will operate the mission.
 IMAP is the fifth mission in NASA’s Solar Terrestrial Probes (STP) Program portfolio.
-The Explorers and Heliophysics Project Division at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the STP Program for the agency’s Heliophysics Division of NASA’s Science Mission Directorate.
+The Explorers and Heliophysics Projects Division at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the STP Program for the agency’s Heliophysics Division of NASA’s Science Mission Directorate.

 The public can watch the spacecraft come together in real time via a live feed from APL’s clean room, which is now available to watch at any time on the IMAP mission website.
 Viewers can watch the continuous stream to see exactly how IMAP develops from a bare-bones structure to a complex, fully operational spacecraft.

 The mechanical team is preparing to install the Medium Gain Antenna on the IMAP spacecraft.
 Credits: NASA/Johns Hopkins APL/Princeton/Ed Whitman